GED for Adult Education

 GED- Your Gateway to Adult Education

-The adult education GED has helped a lot of adults to get a diploma that is equivalent to the high school diploma.
-Since the inception of GED more than 15 million have benefitted from this.
+It has helped a lot of adults to get a diploma that is equivalent to the high school diploma.
+Since its inception, more than 15 million have benefitted from this.
 For every 7 Americans who have received the high school diploma, there is one American who has received the GED certificate.
-The average age of those taking up the GED is 24.
+The average age of those taking up the test is 24.

 Future after the GED

-Adult education GED has proven to be a boon to adults who could not complete their high school education.
-Since the diploma issued after passing the GED is considered on par with a high school diploma, many individuals go in for higher studies after the GED.
-One in every 20 college students has completed the GED.
-All of them who take up the GED do not take up higher studies; they use this GED diploma to rise higher in their job.
+It has proven to be a boon to adults who could not complete their high school education.
+Since the diploma issued after passing the test is considered on par with a high school diploma, many individuals go in for higher studies after the test.
+One in every 20 college students has completed it.
+All of them who take up this do not take up higher studies; they use this diploma to rise higher in their job.

-All the 50 states of the US, the District of Columbia, US insular areas and Canadian provinces offer the adult education GED.
-Though there are basic rules and regulations stipulated by the ACE for the administration of the GED, the different states are given the liberty for a few criteria.
-All states require you to be the resident of that particular state to take up the GED there.
+All the 50 states of the US, the District of Columbia, US insular areas and Canadian provinces offer the adult education test.
+Though there are basic rules and regulations stipulated by the ACE for the administration, the different states are given the liberty for a few criteria.
+All states require you to be the resident of that particular state to take up the test there.
 Generally 18 years is the minimum age to take up the test.
 Age waiver is there but the conditions vary from state to state.
 The fees that are charged for taking up the test also are decided by the state.
 Sometimes, even within the state the fee structure varies.

-Most of the examinees for the adult education GED would have left school many years before taking up this test.
+Most of the examinees would have left school many years before taking up this test.
 To pass this test, preparation is very important.
 Most states offer free coaching classes for those taking up the test.
 Some states offer classes for which you have to pay a fee.
-There are lots of websites which offer free coaching for the GED.
-Local libraries of the states also have many books for the preparation of adult education GED.
+There are lots of websites which offer free coaching.
+Local libraries of the states also have many books for preparation.